The coronavirus pandemic isn’t just having a public health and economic toll on the world — it threatens our mental health, too.

 “Think about what you have in your control and what you don’t have in your control.
 Those are facts.
 You can get your head around that and you can move towards what is actually in your control, which actually is a lot.
 These are the choices we can make for ourselves and our families right now.”

-If you feel like you want to reach out to a professional for help but are in self-isolation or home quarantine, there are telehealth options and online resources that could offer remote counseling, she added.
+Suppose you want to reach out to a professional for help but are in self-isolation or home quarantine.
+In that case, there are telehealth options and online resources that could offer remote counseling, she added.